s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 #### Excourse: Hierarchy extension

-Modelling tree-like data is pretty common, and Silverstripe offers a handy tool so you don't have to reinvent the wheel all the time: the [hierarchy extension](https://github.com/silverstripe/silverstripe-framework/blob/4/src/ORM/Hierarchy/Hierarchy.php).
+Modelling tree-like data is pretty common, and Silverstripe CMS offers a handy tool so you don't have to reinvent the wheel all the time: the [hierarchy extension](https://github.com/silverstripe/silverstripe-framework/blob/4/src/ORM/Hierarchy/Hierarchy.php).
 It adds the `Parent()` and `Children()` relations for you, can work with Versioned extension (for unpublished and published